 Tip 9: Write or Blog

 Writing helps a lot.
 If you are comfortable writing in pen and paper, do it.
 If you are good at typing fast, start a blog to polish your language skills.
-Alternatively, you may send your articles written in word format to ClearIAS.com under our write-articles win prizes contest and be our guest contributor.
+Alternatively, you may send your articles written in word format to ClearIAS.com as a guest contributor.
 Interesting, uh?